Stephen Jackson: Early life

 Jackson was born in Houston, Texas, and spent his childhood in Port Arthur, Texas.
 Growing up, Jackson was raised by his mother, Judyette, a single parent who worked two jobs.
 As a teenager, Jackson worked in his grandfather's soul food restaurant in Port Arthur, where he would wash dishes and bus tables.
-At the age of 16, Jackson's half-brother Donald Buckner died at 25 years old from head injuries after being jumped.
+At the age of 16, Jackson's half-brother Donald Buckner died at 25 years old from head injuries after being beat up.
 Following the violent tragedy, Jackson said that he wished he could have been there to assist and protect a member of his family.
 "You can't tell me seeing his brother die that way hasn't had an effect," recalls Pacers CEO Donnie Walsh.
 "To me, it's why he is always coming to the help of his teammates."

 Jackson led Lincoln High School to a state championship in his junior year.
-However, facing academic ineligibility at Lincoln, he transferred to Oak Hill Academy (Virginia), where he earned All-American honors in 1996.
+However, facing academic "ineligibility" at Lincoln, he transferred to Oak Hill Academy (Virginia), where he earned All-American honors in 1996.
 He was the leading scorer in the 1996 McDonald's All-American Boys Game, on a team that included Kobe Bryant, Jermaine O'Neal and Tim Thomas.